traez/lendsqr-fe-test/README.md

 `new Intl.NumberFormat("en-US").format(userInfo) `
 - **Unit Testing Insights**
 I realized I need more practice with unit testing, especially in applying both positive and negative scenario testing.
-- **Responsive Design Challenges**
-I noticed that the mobile responsiveness for my `/dashboard` route needs improvement.
-The layout sectors need to be recalculated for mobile view, rather than using the same `fr` units as in the desktop view.
 - **Screen Recording and Explanation**
 I used Loom – Screen Recorder & Screen Capture, an alternative to "Awesome Screen Recorder & Screenshot", to record a screen capture of my app, source code, and to explain the build process.